awslabs/generative-ai-cdk-constructs/CONTRIBUTING.md

 ### Step 6: Merge

-* Once approved and tested, a maintainer will squash-merge to master and will use your PR title/description as the commit message.
+* Once approved and tested, a maintainer will squash-merge to main and will use your PR title/description as the commit message.

 Projen automatically performs semantic versioning based on [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).